 Many executives get excited about the idea of self-healing incidents through automation.
 But when specifically asked about which kinds of incidents they’d like to self-remediate, you quickly get to every engineer’s favorite answer, “it depends”.
 These dependencies include the team’s overall maturity in adopting operational automation, how well understood a problem and resolution might be, the impactfulness of an automated process to be run, and the maturity of a software service itself.
 PagerDuty supports both human triggered automated resolution for incidents still requiring human evaluation, and system-triggered automation for well understood circumstances.

-First announced at PagerDuty Summit, Rundeck Actions, which just became generally available, connects diagnostic and remediation automation into the PagerDuty incident response workflow.
+First announced at PagerDuty Summit, Automation Actions,, which just became generally available, connects diagnostic and remediation automation into the PagerDuty incident response workflow.
 It provides a user experience for engineers to curate and publish automation to first responders, safely delegating automation that previously required escalation to more specialized engineers.
 Now, for situations that require human judgement, responders can safely run low-impact diagnostic commands on services implicated in an incident to help determine probable cause.
-They can also run corrective actions when engineers feel its appropriate to publish such repair automation to their first line responders.
+They can also run corrective actions when engineers feel it’s appropriate to publish such repair automation to their first line responders.

-This work has been happening in parallel with the development of Event Orchestration, one of our newly launched features in Early Access.
+This work has been happening in parallel with the development of Event Orchestration.
 Event Orchestration is a powerful decision engine that introduces custom logic and nested rules to trigger actions, including automation actions using webhooks, opening the door to fewer, more complex rules to guide enrichment, modification, and routing of events at scale to drive to next best action.
 We’re already getting great feedback from customers who want to use this both before and after human mobilization to quiet noise before it becomes interruptions and to route or trigger actions to help drive to resolution once a human is required.
-Early next year, it will be possible to connect Event Orchestration with Rundeck Actions to trigger introspective diagnostics, and even corrective automation for well understood problems.
+Early next year, it will be possible to connect Event Orchestration with Automation Actions to trigger introspective diagnostics, and even corrective automation for well understood problems.